GridTools/gt4py/CONTRIBUTING.md

 # Check only the staged changes
 pre-commit run

-# Check all the files in the repository (-a / --all-files)
+# Check all the files in the repository: -a / --all-files
 pre-commit run -a

 # Run only some of the tools (e.g. flake8)